eslama051/foodics-task/README.md

 When enabling multiple branches, we do it one by one instead of all at once.
 Slower  (much slower in fact) but we can show which ones failed.

-**why not closing the model while disabling or enabling all branches (there is a button for enableing all branches, it hashed as it was not required in the ask)** so we let the user know that that this will take a while taht he should wait be making any curcial changes as in fact this action is very imporant in itself
+**why not closing the model while disabling or enabling all branches (there is a button for enableing all branches, it is hashed as it was not required in the task)** so we let the user know that that this action  will take a while,  he should wait before making any curcial changes as in fact this action is very imporant in itself

 ## Tech Stack